geoffrey-young/RecommendationEngine/README.md

 ![](img/phase2a.png)

 Assuming you created a Glue crawler for your parquet results the data should be immediately visible via Athena, making the task relatively straightforward.
-There is [a Lambda function](code/lambda_function.py) in the [code directory](code/) that can get you started moving data from parquet to DynamoDB.
+There is [a Lambda function](code/load_dynamodb_from_athena.py) in the [code directory](code/) that can get you started moving data from parquet to DynamoDB via Athena.

 For the second part, a full tutorial on building a serverless web application can be found [here](https://aws.amazon.com/getting-started/projects/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/).
 For the display step, you will have an architecture like this:

 ![](img/phase2b.png)

 You don't need to worry about user authentication, so feel free to skip that part in the tutorial.
+There is [a Lambda function](code/get_event_from_dynamodb.py) in the [code directory](code/) that can serve as a starting point for your API Gateway backend.

 The display doesn't need to be anything fancy - remember, this is a PoC and you only have text to work with, so a simple, structure result page is fine.